|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 Resistors are made from a number of different materials.
 I shall only concentrate on the most common varieties, and the attributes I have described for each are typical - there will be variations from different makers, and specialised types that don't follow these (very) basic characteristics.
 All resistors are comparatively cheap.

 Resistors may also have inductance, and wirewound types are the worst for this.
 There are non-inductive wirewound resistors, but are not readily available, and usually not cheap.
+There are also resistors marked and sold as non-inductive, but are re-badged standard resistors.
+I expect you can guess where they come from.

 Capacitors come in a bewildering variety of different types.
 The specific type may be critical in some applications, where in others, you can use anything you please.
 Capacitors are the second most common passive component, and there are few circuits that do not use at least one capacitor.